0xp3gasus/ETH-Transactions-Indexer/README.md

 ## Running locally

-To run **ETH-Transactions-Indexer** locally install the requirements using the following with the following command.
+To run **ETH-Transactions-Indexer** locally install the requirements using the following command.

 ```
 pip3 install -r requirements.txt